mortonne/cymr/docs/source/guide/fitting.rst

 Parameter Search
 ~~~~~~~~~~~~~~~~

 Finally, we can run the search.
+Parameters will be optimized separately
+for each participant.
 For speed, we'll set the tolerance to
 be pretty high (0.1); normally this should be much lower to ensure
 that the search converges.